openedx/edx-documentation/en_us/students/source/SFD_credit_courses.rst

  :alt: A course tile showing the "Earn Credit" indication.

 To earn academic credit, you must meet a series of requirements, such as taking proctored exams.
-After you meet the requirements, you can purchase academic credit for a specific time after the course ends (usually one year).
+After you meet the requirements, you can purchase academic credit for up to one year from the date when you successfully passed the course as a verified learner.
+Please check the specific course for credit requirements and deadlines.

 *****************************
 Enroll for Academic Credit